A few things I’ve learned on days out on the hills that I rarely hear from other outdoor folk.

 Camera to hand.
 I see lots of people that have their camera tucked away in their rucksack or otherwise out of reach.
 They miss out on many brilliant momentary photo opportunities: the sudden glint of sun through the trees, the unexpected wildlife crossing the path ahead, splashing through the ford on the bike.
 If you have to stop, unpack, rummage, shoot, repack, restart, you’ll soon not bother much.
 A camera in a front pocket or sling can be out, snap taken, and back in 10 seconds.

 Other photography tips?
 With a group, plan ahead: when nearing a photo hotspot, perhaps head off the front to arrive early if you want a snap clear of folk.
 On cold days keep your spare battery (or the only one) somewhere warm, maybe an inner pocket, rather than beside the camera.
-Learn to use the timer for better selfies.
+Learn to use the timer for better selfies, or to include yourself in a group photo.

 Planning planning planning: Repeated 3 times because I’m astounded how many folk do no investigation of the area they’re visiting beyond the basics of a route.
 Often, you’ve went to a fair effort to get somewhere, and might not be back there for a long time, if ever.
 Surely it makes sense to make the most of it: visiting the points of interest nearby – castles, waterfalls, viewpoints, monuments.
 Don’t presume that a 3rd party route takes in everything worth visiting.

-Often the hidden gems will not lie on a lazily downloaded ‘walk highlands’ tourist route that’s meant for the least path of resistance, and easiest ascent for the dull bagger masses.
+Often the hidden gems will not lie on a lazily downloaded ‘walk highlands’ tourist route that’s generally the path of least resistance, and easiest ascent for the dull bagger masses.

 Also, don’t presume a route description mentions hazards that are on it: scrambles, missing bridges, exposure.. is it up to date?
 Do some homework before you go.